The Audi e-tron is an all-electric, luxurious, 4×4, family-sized SUV

 There are two versions of the car: Audi e-tron 50 quattro and the Audi e-tron 55 quattro.
 What’s the difference?

 The 50 quattro has a 71 kWh battery and the 55 quattro has a larger 95 kWh battery, giving it more range.

 - Audi build quality

 - Very quiet inside

-- The base model ‘50 quattro‘ Audi e-tron has a real-world range of roughly 233 miles on a single charge.
+- The base model ‘50 quattro‘ Audi e-tron has a real-world range of roughly 188 miles on a single charge.

 If you have your heart set on an Audi, and can afford it, go for it.
-This Audi electric car are very polished – they only differ in terms of range and power.
+Both versions of this Audi electric car are very polished – they only differ in terms of range and power.